-Revenue is recorded at the net amount to be received after deductions for estimated discounts, allowances, returns and rebates.
+For sales to distributors, value-added resellers and system integrators (primarily for the Enterprise segment), revenue is recorded at the net amount to be received after deductions for estimated discounts, allowances, returns and rebates.
 These estimates are determined based upon historical experience, contract terms, inventory levels in the distributor channel and other related factors.
 Adjustments are recorded when circumstances indicate revisions may be necessary.
 If management does not have sufficient historical experience to make a reasonable estimation of these reductions to revenue, recognition of the revenue is deferred until management believes there is a sufficient basis to recognize such revenue.